Igalia/wolvic/README.md

 If you run the APK on an Android device outside of Daydream or Gear VR, it will run in flat mode.
 To run in VR, put the device into a headset, and run the app from the VR launcher.

-The APK isn't published in the play store for clip-in devices yet because of performance issues and bugs.
-It is currently only available for standalone Daydream headsets. https://github.com/MozillaReality/FirefoxReality/issues/598
+Unfortunately, for mobile-clip-in VR viewers, the APK isn't yet published in the Google Play Store because of [known performance issues and bugs](https://github.com/MozillaReality/FirefoxReality/issues/598).
+The APK currently available is for only standalone Daydream headsets.

 *If you want to build FirefoxReality for WaveVR SDK:*